CrumrineCoder/Quote-Generator-Version-2/README.md

 ## Acknowledgments

 * I own none of these quotes of course.
+I pulled mainly from the Elder Scrolls, Civilization, Discworld, and Darkest Dungeon series with Last of Us, Bioshock, and the Protomen filling up the majority of the miscellaneous section.